Abdul-Kahad Alhassan – Education Specialist

 Malcom Gladwel’s “The Tipping Point”

-As a member of the Development Team, Heather works to identify and develop new donor engagement and fundraising opportunities for Worldreader.
+As a member of the School and Library team, Heather manages Worldreader’s digital reading programs based in schools and libraries across sub-Saharan Africa.
 Prior to joining Worldreader, Heather oversaw resource mobilization activities at EcoAgriculture Partners in Washington, D.C.
 She has also worked on cholera prevention in Sierra Leone, as an HIV counselor in Detroit, a housing advocate in the Bronx, and as a U.S. Peace Corps Volunteer in South Africa.

 Heather holds a B.A. in Political Science and History from the University of Michigan and a M.A. in International Political Economy and Development from Fordham University.